Home Insurance: What to Do If Your Dog Is a Blacklisted Breed

 That put the costs at more than $600 million.

-An analysis of homeowners insurance data by the institute found that the number of dog bite claims nationwide increased to 18,123 in 2016 compared to 15,352 in 2015, which is an 18 percent increase.
+An analysis of homeowners insurance data by the institute found that the number of dog bite claims nationwide increased to 18,123 year over year compared to 15,352 – which is an 18 percent increase.

 The average cost per claim for the year, however, decreased by more than 10 percent.
 The average cost paid out for dog bite claims nationwide was $33,230 in 2016, compared with $37,214 in 2015 and $32,072 in 2014.